Increasing capacity of NGOs to contract with SENASA

-With funding from USAID/DR and USAID/Washington, SHOPS Plus is supporting five prioritized NGOs to become contracted providers with SENASA.
-Building on work started under the Abt Associates-led Health Finance and Governance Project, SHOPS Plus identified accessing insurance payments for comprehensive health services, including HIV, as a key strategy for the NGOs’ financial sustainability.
+SHOPS Plus supported select non-governmental organizations (NGOs) to become contracted providers with Seguro Nacional de Salud (SENASA), the public health insurance company.
+Building on work started under the Abt Associates-led Health Finance and Governance Project, SHOPS Plus identified accessing insurance payments for comprehensive health services, including HIV, as a key strategy for the financial sustainability of the NGOs.
 However, in order to contract with SENASA, service providers must comply with regulations on infrastructure, equipment, human resources, and certifications.
-Thus far, only 53 percent of health facilities in the Dominican Republic are certified and empaneled.
+Only 53 percent of health facilities in the Dominican Republic are certified and empaneled.